bradenaa/test-scores/README.md

 # Test

-Unit tests are setup for the student data map, the exam data map, and the route handlers.
-If you make any changes to the project,and want to check if these are still working, run
+Unit tests are setup for the student data map methods, the exam data map methods, and the route handlers.
+Run the following if you make changes and want to check if these are still working.

 ```go test```